harbor

 harbor eject searxng llamacpp > docker-compose.harbor.yml

-# Run a build-in LLM benchmark with
+# Run a built-in LLM benchmark with

 # your own tasks